KenKundert/inform/README.rst

    text does not contain a newline it is appended to the header.
 Otherwise the message text is indented and placed on the next line. is_error = *False*:
-   Should message be counted as errors. log = *True*:
+   Should message be counted as an error. log = *True*:
    Send message to the log file.
 May be a boolean or a function that accepts the Messenger object as an argument and returns a boolean.